BenchmarkSims/bms-blender-plugin/docs/Manual/MANUAL.md

 - **BML objects** - Up to 6 Levels of Detail.
 Naming convention is Model_0.bml (Highest level of detail) through Model_6.bml (lowest level of detail).
 - **3dButtons.dat** - Lists all Hotspots and their callbacks.

-All these files go into a parent folder, indexed by a number.
+With the exception of 3dButtons.dat, all these files go into a parent folder, indexed by a number.
 All of Falcon's parent folders will be in ```<Your Falcon BMS Directory>/Data/Terrdata/Objects/Models```.

+3dButtons.dat should be placed into ```<Your Falcon BMS Directory>/Data/Art/CkptArt/<Target Aircraft>```

 ### 3.3.
 Object Limitations
 Recommended Maximum Triangle count and Draw calls: